• Home

 About Us overview

-Today with the help of our volunteers and in coordination with our partners, Mary's Kitchen Pantry is able to provide families and individuals (over 16,000 people in general) who are experiencing food-insecurity through out Orange county with roughly 20 tons of rescued food per month.
+Today, with the support of dedicated volunteers and interns and in close coordination with community partners, Mary’s Kitchen provides families and individuals experiencing food insecurity throughout Orange County with nutritious, rescued food each month.

 Video can’t be displayed